amadeus4dev/developer-guides/.github/contributing.md

 Now you can go to http://127.0.0.1:8000 and check out the documentation.
 For any changes you make, you will just have to refresh your browser to see them.

-**NOTE:** If you encounter a problem starting MkDocs, upgrade it by running `pip install -U mkdocs`.
-If this does not help, try running the commands from a different terminal, for example, from 'bash' instead of 'zsh'.

 ### Do you have any questions?
 Please feel free to join [our Discord channel](https://github.com/amadeus4dev/developer-guides/blob/dcd481558da870a539a49f5564e8cb4e5e159835/mkdocs.yml) to meet our community and ask questions!